resilienceai/resibre/README.md

-# Resibre Repository Overview
+# Libre Repository Overview

-Resilience AI Solution Private Limited (RAISPL) is launching Resibre platform for aiding better Disaster Risk Management across the globe.
+Resilience AI Solution Private Limited (RAISPL) is launching Libre version of Resilience360TM platform for aiding better Disaster Risk Management across the globe.

 This repository provides an end‑to‑end pipeline for generating physical asset risk assets against different climate events.
-It offers a workflow via a simple Flask API so that end users can upload source data and retrieve results.
+It offers a workflow via a simple API so that end users can upload source data and retrieve results.

-The project has been built for creating a first version of a Disaster Management Plan (DMP).
+The project has been built for creating a first steps of a Disaster Management Plan (DMP).
 It stitches together computer‑vision models and geospatial Artificial Intelligence tools to automate the following steps:

 1. **Tile Generation** – Large TIFF images are split into fixed‑size tiles (512×512 pixels) so that they can be processed efficiently.
 2. **Building Footprint Extraction** – A UNet segmentation model is used to detect building outlines within each tile, generating a GeoJSON of footprints.